RELEVANT CRITERIA AND FACTORS TO BE CONSIDERED

 - The time to close or otherwise defray the Trust's holding costs for the Property.
 The Trust may weigh more favorably proposals that are more certain of prompt closing in light of their potential impact on holding costs.

-- Whether the Buyer or Lessee's plan avoids or otherwise favorably addresses utilities separation issues and/or costs for the Trust.
+- Whether the Buyer's plan avoids or otherwise favorably addresses utilities separation issues and/or costs for the Trust.

 - Job Creation.
-Factors relevant to the second criterion include whether the Buyer or Lessee's plan:
+Factors relevant to the second criterion include whether the Buyer's plan:

 - For the ultimate end use of the Property is expected to create and/or retain jobs for the State and affected community early on (and, ideally, by a date certain).
 The Trust requires that the following information shall be furnished for review by the Trust to assist in its determination of whether the plan for job creation and/or job retention is viable:

 - A detailed estimate of the number of each type of job to be created or retained

 - A description of each type of job to be created or retained

 - An estimate of wages and benefits for each job to be created or retained

 - A detailed schedule estimate for when each job will be created

 - Leverages local, state, tribal, and Federal economic incentives for job creation and/or retention.
 Please identify and describe specific incentives you anticipate utilizing and discuss any efforts to date to qualify and/or apply for such incentives, including grants and tax incentives.
 If you have prior experience with these benefits, please discuss that experience.